mausbrand/python-library-template/docs/index.rst

 * After setting the options you must leave a blank line before configuring the paths to your .rst files.
   In our case we use an asterisk, but you can specify exact paths here as well.

-For more information about how to use this library, see the :ref:`api`.

 .. toctree::
    :maxdepth: 2
    :glob: